 The original ISA-TAB-Nano publication [1] describes "parameters" as experimental variables which "are kept constant in an assay experiment", while "study factors" are experimental variables which "are changed for studying their effects".
-Taking into account the original ISA-TAB specification documentation [5], it would seem to be implicit that "Parameter Value [...]" column entries should be constant when associated with a given "Protocol REF" value and "Factor Value [...]" column entries should not be constant.
+Taking into account the original ISA-TAB specification documentation [5], it would seem to be implicit that, for ISA-TAB-Nano, "Parameter Value [...]" column entries should be constant when associated with a given "Protocol REF" value and "Factor Value [...]" column entries should not be constant.
+(The former inference cannot be made for the original ISA-TAB specification: ISA-TAB files distributed with the ISAcreator software version 1.7.7 [21] include different values for the same parameter associated with a single "Protocol REF" value.)
 However, for the purposes of creating templates with predefined columns, it may not be possible to impose the latter restriction without inconveniently creating multiple Study/Assay files.
-This issue was addressed via NanoPUZZLES business rules (rules no. 16 and 17 presented in Supporting Information Section B) which explicitly specified that "Factor Value [...]" column entries are allowed to be constant and only "Parameter Value [...]" column entries associated with a given "Protocol REF" column entry in a Study or Assay file need to be constant.
+These issues were addressed via NanoPUZZLES business rules (rules no. 16 and 17 presented in Supporting Information Section B) which explicitly specified that "Factor Value [...]" column entries are allowed to be constant and only "Parameter Value [...]" column entries associated with a given "Protocol REF" column entry in a Study or Assay file need to be constant.